incoresemi/river_core/docs/source/developer.rst

    :members: RandomGeneratorSpec

-DuT and Reference Plugins
+DUT and Reference Plugins
 """""""""""""""""""""""""

-- The DuT plugins needs to have 4 different APIs that will be accessed by RIVER CORE.
+- The DUT plugins needs to have 4 different APIs that will be accessed by RIVER CORE.
 - Reference plugin only needs to have the first 3, ``merge`` API is optional.

 .. automodule:: river_core.sim_hookspecs